-7. The actors had to brush up on their philosophy before production began.
+7. The actors were asked to brush up on their knowledge of philosophy before production began.

 The Wachowskis had all the lead actors read Simulacra and Simulation by Jean Baudrillard, Out of Control by Kevin Kelly, and Introducing Evolutionary Psychology by Dylan Evans and Oscar Zarate in order to better understand the world of the movie.
 In the film, Neo actually hides his illegal computer files in a copy of Baudrillard’s book.

 Every scene that takes place within the computer world of the Matrix was given a green tint, while all the scenes that take place within the real world have a blue tint.
 In fact, the only time the color green appears in the real world-set scenes is in the Matrix code on the ship’s computer screen.

 9. Hugo Weaving didn’t have to look far for inspiration for his character.